mmikowski/powercss/README.md

 This series has an API change from 0.2.x where we now use the **cascade** term instead of **metasheet**.
 It's a shorter *and* more descriptive.
 Added Mixins and get methods.
-Reverted to true double buffering (only 2 stylesheets).
+Reverted to true double-buffering (only 2 stylesheets).

 ### Version 0.4.x
 TODO: Implement `delete` methods.
 We also want to provide a option to partially or completely compile a **cascade** to CSS while our application has some *downtime*.
 We expect to add a `pcss._prepareCascade_()` method for this purpose.
 We wish to allow for a complete recompilation of the cascade for testing